Related terms: clustered risk factors, obesity, diabetes, hypertension, triglycerides, glucose intolerance

 What causes metabolic syndrome?

-Researchers think that metabolic syndrome is a genetic condition, which means that it is passed down through the genes of family members.
-For the most part, though, doctors do not fully understand why metabolic syndrome happens.
+Researchers think that metabolic syndrome is a genetic condition, passed down through the genes of family members.

 People with insulin-resistant conditions such as diabetes and hyperinsulinemia are more likely to have metabolic syndrome.
 Diabetes is a condition where the body cannot make or respond properly to the hormone insulin.
 Hyperinsulinemia is a condition where large amounts of insulin are pumped into the bloodstream.

 Too much insulin in your bloodstream increases your risk of heart attack because it